‘What’s done is done’: Man accused of killing wife in Everett allegedly called son after murder

 Ersilia Matarazzo was a member of the city’s Board of Registrars and Board of Assessors and was a second cousin of Everett Mayor Carlo DeMaria Jr.

-She filed for divorce from her husband in November after 30 years of marriage after confiding in family members that he had been physically abusive.
+She filed for divorce from her husband in November after 30 years of marriage after confiding in family members that he had become physically abusive.

+RELATED: Heartbroken family members of Everett woman speak after husband arraigned on murder charge

 Emilio Matarazzo allegedly sent her a check for $20,000, a box of chocolates, and an apology letter on her 50th birthday in the hopes of winning her back but grew increasingly aggressive when she refused.

-Prosecutors say investigators found five spent shotgun shells on the ground next to the car, adding that Emilio Matarazzo allegedly called his son moments after the murder, telling him, “what’s done is done” before hanging up.
+Prosecutors claimed investigators found five spent shotgun shells on the ground next to the car and said Emilio Matarazzo called his son moments after the murder, telling him, “what’s done is done” before hanging up.

 Emilio Matarazzo is due back in court Jan.
 18 for a pretrial hearing.